-Unpretentious and unapologetic, Chrissie’s between-song observations were delivered with the slickness of a stand-up comic.
+Unpretentious and unapologetic, Hynde’s between-song observations were delivered with the slickness of a stand-up comic.
 She said she wouldn’t name drop as she mentioned Dan Auerbach, Bob Dylan, and Neil Young – and Labour MP Angela Eagle who ran to the front to join in the party as the band began playing ‘Back On The Chain Gang’.
-Security tried to guide fans back to their seats unsuccessfully, and Chrissie was more than happy to aid their anarchy: “I’m 65 and I can barely stand, if they wanna stand up, let them!” followed by a quip about her real age: “Okay, I’m 66”.
+Security tried to guide fans back to their seats unsuccessfully and Hynde was more than happy to aid their anarchy: “I’m 65 and I can barely stand, if they wanna stand up, let them! – Okay, I’m 66.”

-The band proceeded to tear through classic tracks ‘Don’t Get Me Wrong’, ‘I’ll Stand By you’, ‘I Hate Myself’ and a superb rendition of ‘Tequila’, which Chrissie stated to be the first ever Pretenders song.
+The band proceeded to tear through classic tracks ‘Don’t Get Me Wrong’, ‘I’ll Stand By you’, ‘I Hate Myself’ and a superb rendition of ‘Tequila’, which Chrissie proclaimed to be the first ever Pretenders song.
 It was clear from the crowd’s reactions to lesser known songs however, that this gig was more than a greatest hits record played live.
 Chrissie handed over her mic to an eager fan who wanted to tell the venue about the time she took her 16 year old sister to her first Pretenders gig decades ago, and now they were both back watching the band together again.
-Hynde labelled the memory “Heartwarming” before continuing to sound impeccable whilst singing, and playing guitar & harmonica throughout the set.
+Hynde labelled the memory “Heartwarming” before continuing to sound impeccable whilst singing and playing guitar & harmonica throughout the set.

 The Pretenders latest album Alone is available now.